DyversHands/www.DyversHands.com/_pages/thelaunch.md

 Written & Designed by Christopher Allen <ChristopherA@DyversHands.com>

-In the lineage of Alex Roberts' *For the Queen*.
+In the wider tradition of Alex Roberts' *For the Queen*.
 Safety tools adapted from the X-Card by John Stavropoulos.
 Cover photograph by Todd Trapani on Unsplash.

 ©2026 by Dyvers Hands Productions, LLC.
 Dyvers Hands™ is a trademark of Dyvers Hands Productions, LLC.